Synerty/synerty-peek/docs/PlatformBuildRelease.rst

 Building a Windows Release
 --------------------------

-This section contains the steps to build your own.
+This section contains the steps to build your own platform release.

 ----